-Clinical Instructor \$54,640 Clinical Assistant Professor/Resident Artist 1 \$58,350 Clinical Associate Professor/Resident Artist II \$64,180 Clinical Professor/Resident Artist III \$72,410
+Clinical Instructor \$57,130 Clinical Assistant Professor/Resident Artist I \$61,010 Clinical Associate Professor/Resident Artist II \$67,100 Clinical Professor/Resident Artist III \$75,700

-- 8. Effective on July 1, 2016, each continuing Clinical Faculty member or resident artist shall receive a 3% across the board increase based on his or her salary effective June 30, 2016. - C. For purposes of this Agreement, continuing faculty are defined as those on the payroll as of June 30 in the calendar year in which the salary increase takes place, including those on approved paid and unpaid leaves, who have not resigned before the effective date of this agreement or have not been issued a terminal contract resulting from unsatisfactory evaluation. - D. Any faculty member who would be eligible to receive a promotion stipend and/or rank minimum adjustment in an academic year subsequent to 2010-11 shall receive that stipend and/or adjustment even if a successor agreement has not been reached by the start of that year.
-If increases in the amounts for promotion and/or rank minimum are negotiated, they will be given retroactively to eligible employees. - E. A faculty member who is appointed and serves as an assistant dean shall receive a minimum adjustment in salary of \$10% of salary or \$10,000, whichever is greater (annualized) for the period of time that s/he serves in that capacity.
+- 10. Following a promotion increase under Subsection A.6, any resident artist/clinical faculty member who has not reached the rank minimum salary level described above shall be raised to that minimum. - B. Effective on July 1, 2018, each member of the bargaining unit shall receive a one-percent across the board salary increase based on his or her salary effective June 30, 2018. - C. Effective on July 1, 2019, each member of the bargaining unit shall receive a 3.5-percent across the board salary increase based on his or her salary effective June 30, 2019. - D. For purposes of this Agreement, continuing faculty are defined as those on the payroll as of June 30 in the calendar year in which the salary increase takes place, including those on approved paid and unpaid leaves, who have not resigned before the effective date of this agreement or have not been issued a terminal contract resulting from unsatisfactory evaluation. - E. Any faculty member who would be eligible to receive a promotion stipend and/or rank minimum adjustment in an academic year subsequent to 2019-20 shall receive that stipend and/or adjustment even if a successor agreement has not been reached by the start of that